unparalleled-js/docs-1/connectors/workato-webhooks/wizard.md

 # Webhooks setup wizard

-The webhooks wizard makes it very easy to test and configure a webhook trigger for your recipe.
-It takes you on a guided flow to setup your unique webhooks address, listens to sample webhook events from your app and finally complete the trigger configuration automatically according to a successful event.
+The webhooks wizard makes it easy to test and configure a webhook trigger for your recipe.
+The guided flow takes you through:
+* setting up your unique webhook address
+* listening to a sample webhook event

+Once a successful event is received, the wizard will automatically configure the trigger based on that event.

 > **You may exit this setup wizard at any point if you wish to configure the trigger manually.**